Patrice O'Neal: Radio

 In 2002, O'Neal had returned to the New York City area.
 He made his debut appearance on the Opie and Anthony radio show on January 17, 2002, when friend and comedian Rich Vos brought him onto the show, which at the time aired from WNEW.
 After the show was cancelled in 2002 and relaunched on XM Satellite Radio in 2004, O'Neal returned as a guest, or sometimes sitting in for an absent Norton and became one of the show's most popular guests.

 In 2006, O'Neal settled in Jersey City.
-From 2006 to 2008, O'Neal hosted a relationship advice show on XM initially titled Bitch Management before it was renamed to The Black Philip Show, a reference to doctor and television personality "Dr. Phil" McGraw.
+From 2006 to 2008, O'Neal hosted a relationship advice show on XM initially titled Bitch Management before it was renamed to The Black Philip Show, a reference to television personality "Dr. Phil" McGraw.
 The show aired on Saturday evenings with Dante Nero as co-host, and a rotating cast of female comedians on third mic.
 The show ended following the XM and Sirius merger, when the new management was unable to reconcile budgets for Saturday night programming.

 In March 2010, O'Neal secured a deal with Comedy Central for a stand-up special and a script for a proposed reality television show, Patrice O'Neal's Guide to White People.
 He got the idea for the latter after he interjected into a conversation with two white males over guitar riffs, and thought of the idea of him "trying to learn about white folks".
 The show was cancelled before filming could begin.

 O'Neal's views on women have been the subject of discussion and sometimes described as misogynistic.
 In an August 2010 appearance on the podcast WTF with Marc Maron, he stated that he was a "terrible misogynist" when he met his then-girlfriend.